 - Ensure that professional indemnity insurance relevant to the treatment area that they are using with their clients is at all times up to date.

-- Provide a service to clients only in those areas in which they have trained and demonstrated competence, and for which they carry full professional indemnity insurance that is acceptable to the PHPA.
+- Provide a service to clients only in those areas in which they have trained and demonstrated competence, and for which they carry full professional indemnity insurance that is

-- Be aware of one’s own limitations and experience and whenever appropriate, be prepared to refer a client on to another more suitable practitioner (whether or not that practitioner is a member of the PHPA) who might reasonably be
+- Be aware of one’s own limitations and experience and whenever appropriate, be prepared to refer a client on to another more suitable practitioner (whether or not that practitioner

 expected to offer suitable treatment.